jeremyckahn/lib-tmpl/README.md

 ## What this project gives you

-  * A scalable, defensive pattern
+  * A scalable, unobtrusive pattern
   * Clearly defined directory structure
   * Module templates
   * Basic build process